MapleCodes/MapleCodes/README.md

 Wonder why my repository is deserted?
 Its because it's brand new!
 I am in the process of bringing all of my things over from my previous account that is more organized.
 Last updated as of: 8th December 2022, GMT +9.

+## Things I do here, is just for fun!

+Just want to show off the cool little things I build from time to time.